 VVMF’s In Memory program recognizes veterans whose lives were cut short as a result of their service in Vietnam but are not eligible for inclusion on The Wall as a result of Department of Defense (DoD) guidelines.
 Examples of causes of death that do fit the criteria for inclusion in VVMF’s In Memory program include PTSD related illnesses / suicide and exposure to Agent Orange and similar chemicals.

 Lynda Van Devanter Buckley of Virginia, died November 15, 2002 at her home after a long illness.
 She was 55.
 Buckley served in Vietnam from 1969 and 1970 as a surgical nurse with the 71st Evacuation Hospital in Pleiku, near the Cambodian border.
-She went on to become a prominent advocate for women veterans, including heading the Vietnam Veterans of America Women’s Project that later built the Vietnam Women’s Memorial.
+She went on to become a prominent women veteran advocate at the Vietnam Veterans of America.
+VVA became a supporter of the Vietnam Women’s Memorial Project.
 Buckley suffered from systemic collagen vascular disease, which she attributed to wartime exposure to chemical agents and pesticides.

 Margaret Ann Haskins-Rose of Washington, D.C. enlisted in the Army Nurse Corps (ANC) in February 1968.
 She volunteered for Vietnam for one year and was assigned to the 27th Surgical Unit at Chu Lai.
 She died on June 11, 1986 at 41 years old.
 “Metastatic Brain Tumor” and “Carcinoma” were listed on her death certificate.